-Net change in fund balances - total governmental funds \$ (31,923) Amounts reported for governmental activities in the statement of activities are different because: The acquisition of capital assets are reported in the governmental funds as expenditures.
+Net change in fund balances - total governmental funds \$ 3,706,901 Amounts reported for governmental activities in the statement of activities are different because: The acquisition of capital assets are reported in the governmental funds as expenditures.
 However, for governmental activities those costs are shown in the statement of net position and allocated over their estimated useful lives as annual depreciation expense in the statement of activities.
-Capital outlay reported in governmental fund statements Less noncapitalized outlay \$ 159,766 (100,606) Depreciation expense reported in the statement of activities (560,099) Amount by which capital outlays are less than depreciation in the current period: (500,939) Certain employee benefits are reported in the governmental funds when amounts are paid.
+Capital outlay reported in governmental fund statements Less noncapitalized outlay Depreciation expense reported in the statement of activities Less cost of capital assets disposed \$ 2,283,326 (717,038) (829,478) (290,371) Amount by which capital outlays are greater than depreciation in the current period: 446,439 Certain capital assets acquired during the year were financed with loans.
+The amount of the loans are reported in the governmental funds as a source of financing.
+In the statement of net position however, loans are not reported as a financing source, but rather constitute a long-term liability.
+The amount of loans reported in the governmental funds statement is: (5,349,852) Certain employee benefits are reported in the governmental funds when amounts are paid.
 The statement of activities reports the value of benefits earned during the year.
-This year the accrual of these benefits increased by: (1,756) Wisconsin Retirement System asset, deferred inflows of resources, liability and deferred outflows of resources changes: 68,117 Repayment of principal on long-term debt is reported in the governmental funds as an expenditure, but is reported as a reduction in long-term debt in the statement of net position and does not affect the statement of activities.
-The amount of long-term debt principal payments in the current year is: 316,387 In governmental funds interest payments and other debt costs on outstanding debt are reported as an expenditure when paid.
+This year the accrual of these benefits decreased by: 9,916 Certain revenues are unavailable in the governmental funds because they are not available to pay current period expenditures.
+In the statement of activities these are recorded as revenue in the current year: 224,234 Wisconsin Retirement System asset, deferred outflows of resources, liability and deferred inflows of resources changes: 67,374 Repayment of principal on long-term debt is reported in the governmental funds as an expenditure, but is reported as a reduction in long-term debt in the statement of net position and does not affect the statement of activities.
+The amount of long-term debt principal payments in the current year is: 327,461 In governmental funds interest payments and other debt costs on outstanding debt are reported as an expenditure when paid.
 In the statement of activities it is reported as it accrues.
-The amount of interest and other debt costs paid during the current period The amount of interest and other debt costs accrued during the current period 34,397 (25,630) Interest paid is greater than interest accrued by: 8,767 Change in net position - governmental activities \$ (141,347)
+The amount of interest and other debt costs paid during the current period The amount of interest and other debt costs accrued during the current period Interest paid is less than interest accrued by: 88,836 (190,800) (101,964) Interest paid is less than interest accrued by: Change in net position - governmental activities \$ (669,491)

-STATEMENT OF NET POSITION FIDUCIARY FUND DECEMBER 31, 2021
+STATEMENT OF NET POSITION FIDUCIARY FUND DECEMBER 31, 2022

 CUS TODIAL FUND

 ASSETS

-Cash and investments \$ 5,228,223
+Cash and investments \$ 5,117,620

-Taxes receivable 5,895,859
+Taxes receivable 5,768,510

-TOTAL ASSETS 11,124,082
+TOTAL ASSETS 10,886,130

 LIABILITIES

-Due to other governments 5,228,224
+Due to other governments 5,117,620

-DEFERRED INFLOWS OF RESOURCES Taxes levied for subsequent year 5.895.858
+DEFERRED INFLOWS OF RESOURCES

+Taxes levied for subsequent year 5,768,510
-0,000,000

 NET POSITION

 Restricted for other governments \$ -

-STATEMENT OF CHANGES IN NET POSITION FIDUCIARY FUND YEAR ENDED DECEMBER 31, 2021
+STATEMENT OF CHANGES IN NET POSITION FIDUCIARY FUND YEAR ENDED DECEMBER 31, 2022

-CUSTODIAL FUNE

-ADDITIONS Collections for other governments \$ 11,774,652

-DEDUCTIONS Payments to other governments 11,774,652

-CHANGE IN NET POSITION -

-NET POSITION - BEGINNING OF YEAR 5,210,855

-PRIOR PERIOD ADJUSTMENT (5,210,855)

-NET POSITION - END OF YEAR \$ -
+CUS TODIAL FUND ADDITIONS Collections for other governments \$ 11,124,082 DEDUCTIONS Payments to other governments 11,124,082 NET POSITION - END OF YEAR \$ -